Chick-fil-A awards scholarships

 Submitted Photo

 Chick-fil-A North Valdosta has awarded the Remarkable Future Scholarships to two of its employees.
-They are Hunter Rentz, who plans to continue his education at Valdosta State University with a nursing major (no photo submitted), and Alexis Roy, pictured, who will attend Wiregrass with a major in design and media production technology.
-Franchise owner Kenneth White praised the two employees as 'hardworking, dedicated and kind.'
+They are Hunter Rentz, who plans to continue his education at Valdosta State University with a nursing major, and Alexis Roy (not pictured), who will attend Wiregrass with a major in design and media production technology.
+Franchise owner Kenneth White praised the two employees as ‘hardworking, dedicated and kind.’

 Commented